-- Pure Modelica functions always give the same output values or errors for the same input values and only the output values influence the simulation result, i.e. is seen as equivalent to a mathematical map from input values to output values are mathematical functions, i.e. calls with the same input argument values always give the same results.
+- Pure Modelica functions always give the same output values or errors for the same input values and only the output values influence the simulation result, i.e. is seen as equivalent to a mathematical map from input values to output values.
 Some input values may map to errors.
-Pure functions are thus allowed to fail by calling assert, or ModelicaError in C-code, or dividing by zero.
-Such errors will only be reported when and if the function is called. - A pure Modelica function is side effect free with respect to the internal Modelica simulation state.
-Specifically, the ordering of function calls and the number of calls to a function shall not influence the simulation state. - Pure Modelica functions are not assumed to be thread-safe. - A Modelica function which does not have the pure function properties is impure and needs to be declared as stated below.
+Pure functions are thus allowed to fail by calling assert, or ModelicaError in C code, or dividing by zero.
+Such errors will only be reported when and if the function is called.
+Pure Modelica functions are not assumed to be thread-safe. - A Modelica function which does not have the pure function properties is impure.